Pratcode/hnclient/readme.md

-# A hacker-News client from Algolia Search's API for Hacker News
+# A hacker-News client using Algolia Search's API for Hacker News

-Utilises API which built on top of Algolia Search's API for Hacker News, HN Search provides real-time full-text search for the HackerNews community site, The search backend is implemented using Algolia instant search engine.
+Utilises API which built on top of Algolia Search's API for Hacker News, HN Search(Algolia Search's API) provides real-time full-text search for the HackerNews community site, it's search backend is implemented using Algolia instant search engine.

+## Explaination

+The client has visually clear containerized posts, usefull when we want to remain updated about latest news, eventho hacker news is not a proper news site, but still its better platform to remain updated about tech updates,

+It utilises redis cache so it won't burden server for normal actions, and increase response time, redis cache expires in around 1 minutes, till newer posts gets updated, cache applies when getting latest posts.

+The applications are containerised in indivisual docker conatainers, for django and nginx(dockerfile), and offical redis image

-1. can view posts in bit better UI.
+1. Can view posts in bit visual UI.
-2. mostly focused on latest posts, to remain updated.
+2. Mostly focused on latest posts, to remain updated.
-3. redis cache is utilised to cache posts for certain time interval
+3. Redis cache is utilised to cache posts for certain time interval
 - approximatly till new posts get updated.
-- it reduces amount of server requests.
+- it reduces number of server requests.
 - makes response time faster.
 4. utilized nginx as simple reverse proxy server to hide direct access.
 5. containerition of django, nginx and redis to handle complex dependencies.